hantsy/spring-microservice-sample/README.md

 ### REST API overview

-Following the REST convention and HTTP protocol specification, the REST APIs of post-service can be designed as the following table.
+Following the REST convention and HTTP protocol specification, the REST APIs of post-service are designed as the following table.

 | Uri                    | Http Method | Request                                  | Response                                 | Description                              |
 | ---------------------- | ----------- | ---------------------------------------- | ---------------------------------------- | ---------------------------------------- |